 A gift for passing

-“That’s odd” I thought, if they have one of those then that must be a bathroom they have out the back there.
+“That’s odd” I thought.
+I they have one of those towels then that they probably have a toilet out the back.
 I asked an examiner if they had a toilet out the back and he said yes but pupils aren’t allowed to use it.
-The answer he gave was so stupid I had to laugh but he took it very seriously!
+The answer he gave was so stupid I had to laugh but he took it very seriously.

 “That’s a government toilet so members of the public aren’t insured to use it.
 If they slip over in there or hurt themselves while walking through the office to get to it then they could sue us.”